illixion/blog.illixion.com/content/posts/bitwarden-get-your-passwords-back.md

 author: Manual
 title: How to recover BitWarden data with only a PIN
 date: "2020-08-01"
 summary: You forgot your master password.
 It happens to the best of us.
-Don't worry about your passwords however, for there is a way to recover your passwords if you still remember your PIN
+Don't worry about your passwords however, for there is a way to recover them if you still remember your PIN
 tags:
 - tipsandtricks
 - bitwarden